ktao22/gadeem/submit.md

 ---
 title: Nộp Đơn
 layout: page
-description: Nộp Đơn
+description: Open Opportunities
 bodyClass: page-about
 ---

-# UWC STEM for Peace (OPEN)
+# UWC STEM for Peace (OPEN IN APRIL)
 Join us in El-Maadi at Africa Hope Learning Centre this June for the STEM bootcamp!
+Registration will be open soon.

 # iGCSE Preparation Classes (OPEN FOR NEXT YEAR)
 Online, Google Meets.
 Classes in iGCSE Mathematics, Sciences.
+Join the WhatsApp Community to Learn More!